masonfmatthews/rails_assignments/assignments/achievement_gradebook/README.md

 ## Description

-Modify a existing Gradebook application to allow teachers give out student grades based on achievements rather than assignments.
+Modify an existing Gradebook application to allow teachers give out student grades based on achievements rather than assignments.
 Utilize a many-to-many relationship and database seeding.

 ## Objectives